Episcopal Relief & Development

 By Vanessa Pizer

-Well-meaning people and communities of all faiths have in the past colluded in sexual and gender-based violence (SGBV), whether through silence, denial or negligence.
+Well-meaning people and communities of all faiths have in the past colluded in sexual violence and violence against women and girls, whether through silence, denial or negligence.
 Despite this, for many victims of violence, faith remains a pillar of strength and hope in the face of sexual, physical, psychological and financial abuse.
 Therefore, religious institutions have a responsibility to not only acknowledge the problem and their role in it, but to also serve as agents of support and change.

 This was the overall sentiment of the recent multi-faith panel discussion entitled “Engaging the Faith Community to Address Sexual and Gender-Based Violence (SGBV),” held last week as part of the 58th Session of the United Nations Commission on the Status of Women.
 This standing-room only event brought together clergy, scholars and activists from Christian, Jewish and Islamic organizations, which provide services for those affected by violence.